stormwinddevloper/nextjs-masterclass/README.md

 ## Next.js Master Class
-This repo contains all the course files for the Next.js Master Class on Net Ninja Pro.
+This repo contains all the course files for the Next.js Master Class.
 There is a branch for every lesson.
 Select the lesson you need from the branch dropdown.

-Visit [Net Ninja Pro](https://netninja.dev) to view this course and many more.

 ## Getting Started with the Project